VirtuallyCreative/virtuallycreative-core/content/blog/google-instant-preview-new-era-of-seo.md

 ---
-title: Google Instant Preview: New Era of SEO?
+title: Google Instant Preview New Era of SEO?
 subtitle: A interesting tale about function of design
 excerpt: >-
   It seemed for at least 10 years the internet and all it's visual power was still being trumped by words.